-Getting Proof of U.S. Citizenship for Foreign-Born Children of U.S. Citizens
+Obtaining Legal Proof of U.S. Citizenship for Foreign-Born Adopted Children of Citizens

 If you received U.S. citizenship through acquisition or derivation, you are automatically a citizen without completing an application or passing a test.
 Acquisition is based on being born to a U.S. citizen parent, while derivation is based on a parent becoming a U.S. citizen after you were born but before you turned 18.
 However, you likely will want to get proof of citizenship from the U.S. government even if you have citizenship through acquisition or derivation.
 Sometimes a child under 18 also may be able to get citizenship through a faster track than the official naturalization process, even if they were not eligible for acquisition or derivation.